jlandgre/Engineering_Model_Best_Practices/Roll_Length_Model_Tutorial/tutorial.md

     Based on this, the following prompt should get us an updated rl fixture with validation data creation where length is in meters and diameter in mm.
     <pre style="white-space: pre-wrap;">
-    “write an updated version of rl test fixture that uses the pfTestData fixture and which creates the *.csv file saved as pfTestData.
-It has two columns: length and diameter with two rows: length: [0, 20] and diameter: [40, 120]”
+    write an updated version of rl test fixture that uses the pfTestData fixture and which creates the *.csv file saved as pfTestData.
+It has two columns: length and diameter with two rows: length: [0, 20] and diameter: [40, 120]
     </pre>

     For upcoming checks, you can do your own hand calculations from the starting point that after converting to meters, diam_m: [0.040, 0.120] and diam_m^2: [0.0016, 0.0144].
 You can hand calculate slope and intercept values for these L versus diam_m^2 points.